Philipp15b/php-i18n/README.md

 Thats it!

-## How it finds out the user language
+## How the user language detection works

-This class tries to find out the user language by generating a queue of the following things:
+This class tries to detect the user's language by trying the following sources in this order:

 1. Forced language (if set)
 2. GET parameter 'lang' (`$_GET['lang']`)